 Jeremy Hodgen will (with the PIs) be a member of the leadership team for the review and will (with Geraniou and Marks) lead on writing the review.
-He is a Professor of Mathematics Education at UCL.
+He is a Professor of Mathematics Education at UCL and at the Observatory for Mathematical Education at the University of Nottingham.
 He has expertise in mathematical progression, effective interventions and strategies in mathematics, quantitative and qualitative methods and communicating research findings to practitioners.
 He has led many funded research projects, including the EEF-funded KS2/3 and EY/KS1 mathematics evidence reviews and contributed to the associated mathematics guidance.
-He has been a member of the Royal Society's Advisory Committee on Mathematics Education and is currently a member of the Prime Minister's Expert Advisory Group on Mathematics to 18.
+He has been a member of the Royal Society's Advisory

+Committee on Mathematics Education and is currently a member of the Prime Minister's Expert Advisory Group on Mathematics to 18.